Antvirf/stui/README.md

 ## To-do

-- Separation of internal data fetched vs. data used to render table
 - Beta support for plugins, similar to k9s - bash commands that can take in e.g. `$JOB_ID` or `$NODE_ID` provided by `stui`
 - Break apart app.go into smaller pieces
   - Initialization
   - Layout
-  - Data refreshes
   - Refactor search bar / overall grid layout logic.
 Quite gross atm
 - Proper error propagation, so that individual data update calls to e.g. permission denied resources will fail gracefully and with clear error messages (e.g. for `sacctmgr` some commands may be off limits)
   - `sacctmgr`: support `Problem`, `RunAwayJobs`, `WCKey`
   - `sacctmgr`: support text entities: `Configuration`, `Stats`
+- When viewing a table, show the last refreshed relevant to that table
 - Feat: View stdout / tail output target of running jobs
 - Improve handling of sdiag/other calls if no scheduler available - by default they hang for a long time, perhaps check at launch that a cluster is reachable
 - Add view for `sacct`: first version can use default time interval, but should be more configurable